ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 ## IaC deployment flow

-By default the Azure Container Apps Environment is Public, i.e not deployed to a VNet.
+By default the Azure Container Apps [Environment](https://learn.microsoft.com/en-us/azure/container-apps/networking) is deployed as external resources and are available for public requests, i.e not deployed to a VNet.
+(External environments are deployed with a virtual IP on an external, public facing IP address.)

 - [Bicep ](./iac/bicep/aca/acaPublicEnv.bicep#L30)
 ```code
 param deployToVNet bool = true